Jhol (film)

-Jhol (earlier titled as Two+Two) is an unreleased Pakistani action comedy film directed and written by Shahid Shafaat, at his directorial debut, and co-produced by Hamza Ansari, Hassaan Azher under the production banner Epiction Films.
+Jhol (earlier titled as Two+Two) is an unreleased Pakistani action comedy film directed and written by Shahid Shafaat, on his directorial debut, and co-produced by Hamza Ansari and Hassaan Azher under the production banner Epiction Films.
 The film stars an ensemble cast of Urwa Hocane, Zahid Ahmed, Ali Azmat and Saleem Mairaj.
 Babra Sharif has been hired to play Bilal Ashraf's mother in the film whereas Mustafa Qureshi who will play Ali Azmat's father.
 The film will be distributed by IMGC Global Entertainment.